mapsme/osm_conflate/README.rst

     conflate <profile.py> -o result.osm

-You might want to add other arguments to pass a dataset file or write the resulting osmChange somewhere.
+You might want to add other arguments, to pass a dataset file or prepare a preview GeoJSON.
 Run ``conflate -h`` to see a list of arguments.

 Uploading to OpenStreetMap